elamraniadnane1/CSC5382_SP24_FINALPROJECT/README.md

 - [Hugging Face Model Repository - kornosk/bert-election2020-twitter-stance-biden-KE-MLM](https://huggingface.co/kornosk/bert-election2020-twitter-stance-biden-KE-MLM)
 - [Papers With Code - Knowledge-Enhanced Masked Language Model for Stance Detection](https://paperswithcode.com/paper/knowledge-enhanced-masked-language-model-for)
 - [Retraining a BERT Model for Transfer Learning in Requirements Engineering: A Preliminary Study](https://www.researchgate.net/publication/365112611_Retraining_a_BERT_Model_for_Transfer_Learning_in_Requirements_Engineering_A_Preliminary_Study)

+# Milestone 2 Presentation & Report: AI System Development (2/3)
+## Project Overview

+- **Supervisor**: Dr. Asmae Mourhir
+- **Goal**: Ensuring ML pipeline reproducibility for the project, experiment tracking of datasets, models, using MLFlow.

+## Project Objective

+The goal of this milestone is to train and fine-tune an existing BERT model from Hugging Face to improve its business and performance metrics.
+The aim is to detect stance related to Biden, in the context of the US 2024 Presidential Elections, utilizing scrapped Tweets from a .csv dataset.
+MLFlow will be employed to track experiments during various steps within the project pipeline.

+## Project Requirements

+### Setting up Project Structure
+- **Recommendation**: Cookiecutter Data Science

+### Code and Data Versioning
+- **Recommendation**: Git with GitHub Flow & Git LFS

+### Experiment Tracking
+- **Tool**: MLFlow

+### Setting up a Meta Store for Metadata
+- **Recommendation**: Depending on experiment tracking choice: MLFlow tracking

+### Data Preparation and Validation

+#### Requirements

+- **Data Validation/Verification**:
+  - Google’s TensorFlow Data Validation (TFDV)
+  - Superconductive’s Great Expectations
+  - Amazon’s Deequ

+#### Library Suggestions
+- TFDV: 476 stars on GitHub
+- Great Expectations: 2,477 stars on GitHub
+- Deequ: 1,095 stars on GitHub

+### Setting up Data Pipeline as Part of the Larger ML Pipeline

+- **Use of a Feature Store for Preprocessing and Feature Engineering Functions**: ZenML

+## Milestone Goals

+1. Implement a Python script for orchestrating a full ML pipeline using ZenML.
+2. Create new .py files if they are not listed in the existing file set.
+3. Assume existing .py files contain necessary functions to be implemented immediately following the orchestration script.
+4. Design the pipeline with a logical sequence of steps.
+5. Integrate a feature store for preprocessing and feature engineering, using Feast with ZenML.
+6. Use the provided code snippet directly in the implementation.
+7. Create new .py files as needed for steps not already included in the list.
+8. Ensure each step in the pipeline is logged into MLFlow.